Teaching

 Digital vaccine registration in Estonia

 On 11 May 2021, Estonia’s Ministry of Social Affairs unexpectedly announced that Covid-19 vaccinations would be opened to all Estonians over 16 years old – 500,000 people – in just one week’s time.
 Estonia’s Chief Information Officer (CIO) Siim Sikkut worried that this large influx of users would crash the repurposed digital health portal.
 However, he did not have direct authority over the digital decisions of the social affairs ministry.
-What, if anything, he could do to prevent a crash?
+What, if anything, could he do to prevent a crash?

 Even though Estonia was well known as a leader in digital public services, some government departments had been less successful than others in their digitalisation efforts.
 In particular, the social insurance board had struggled to get their digital platform for social protection benefits off the ground: between 2017 and 2022, the project had eaten up €23 million and achieved only a quarter of its intended goals.